 Let's see what they have to say, “Gluten can trigger adverse inflammatory, immunological and autoimmune reactions and is responsible for a broad spectrum of gluten-related disorders, including coeliac disease, non-coeliac gluten sensitivity, dermatitis herpetiformis, gluten ataxia and other neurological disorders.”
-But if we add to that list all the other disorders as reported by functional medical doctors, naturopaths, health and holistic lifestyle coaches, nutritionists and allied health professionals we have:
+But if we add to that list all the other disorders as reported by functional medical doctors, naturopaths, nutrition and lifestyle coaches, nutritionists and allied health professionals we have:

 - bloating, gastroesophageal reflux disease, iron-deficiency anemia, abdominal pain, anxiety, parietaria, flatulence, hallucinations, abdominal distension, attention deficit hyperactivity disorder, vascular dementia, adenocarcinoma and lymphoma of the small bowel, myorhythmia, eating disorders, dermatitis (eczema or skin rash), graminaceae, paroxysms, opsoclonus myoclonus syndrome, palatal tremor, nausea, joint and muscle pain, constipation, rhinitis, allergies, folate deficiency, foggy mind, restless legs syndrome, lactose intolerance, epilepsy, aerophagia, peripheral neuropathy, dystonia, parkinsonism, depression, fatigue, asthma, migraine, leg or arm numbness, myoclonus, encephalopathy, aphthous stomatitis, chorea, dyskinesia, autism, gluten ataxia, malabsorption, tingling of the extremities, diarrhoea, dermatitis herpetiformis, tourette syndrome, schizophrenia, mouth ulcers, irritable bowel syndrome, myokymia and fibromyalgia.